Steps To Buying a House For First-Time Homebuyers

 5. What happens during the home inspection?

-Hire a Professional Inspector: Your agent can recommend a qualified home inspector.
+One of the steps to buying a house is the home inspection.
+Your agent can recommend a qualified home inspector.

 Attend the Inspection: Attending the inspection enables you to ask questions and grasp potential issues.